Spotlight on Citigroup: Analyzing the Surge in Options Activity

-Whales with a lot of money to spend have taken a noticeably bearish stance on Citigroup.
+Investors with a lot of money to spend have taken a bearish stance on Citigroup (NYSE:C).

 Citigroup 30-Day Option Volume & Interest Snapshot